 The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Southeast Asia: Sandy Ferguson of Asia Desk.

 Sandy crafts tailor-made itineraries that take travelers to multiple destinations in Southeast Asia and combine five-star creature comforts with authentic local experiences.
-Sandy grew up in Southeast Asia, graduating from the International School of Bangkok in 1969 while his father was serving in the Vietnam war.
-Eventually he formed his own tour company, with offices in Thailand, Vietnam, Laos, and Cambodia.
-Sandy now splits his time between Atlanta and Saigon; he and deputy Ethan Crowley (who was raised in Cambodia, is fluent in Khmer.
-Sandy now splits his time between Saigon and the U.S., while Ethan keeps the office running in South Carolina) craft tailor-made itineraries that cater to individual tastes and interests and make the most of your precious time.
-Sandy knows what works best for travelers, and, just as important, what doesn’t.
+Sandy grew up in the region, graduating from the International School of Bangkok in 1969 while his father was serving in the Vietnam war.
+He now splits his time between Atlanta and Saigon; deputy Ethan Crowley was raised in Cambodia, is fluent in Khmer.
+Sandy now splits his time between Saigon and the U.S., while Ethan keeps the office running in South Carolina.
+Sandy is always candid about what works best for travelers, and, just as important, what doesn’t.
 He has a vast network of powerful contacts in the hotel industry, which translates into status for you, and he maintains complete control of every detail of a trip, right down to handpicking every guide—all charismatic locals whom Sandy considers family (some of them really are!).
-These hosts are the ultimate well-connected experts in their destinations, ensuring you get a trip of a lifetime.

 Where to Stay and Eat

 Best bang–for-your-buck hotels

 137 Pillars House in Chiang Mai.
 This 30-suite boutique property, located in the heart of town, is a member of the Small Luxury Hotels of the World and has been beautifully restored.
 It has a small museum, a spacious lounge, a library, and a fine-dining restaurant, complete with a baby grand piano.
 The Rajah Brooke suites are a great call, but the Louis Leonowens Pool Suite is the ultimate in comfort.
 A popular activity at the hotel is the afternoon cooking school, which includes a visit to the midday market and preparation of a great three-dish lunch (usually Pad Thai noodles, chicken with cashews, and a green vegetable curry), with an apron and a certificate thrown in.

 Best beach resorts